-Andries Hiskes is a PhD researcher at the Centre for Arts in Society.
+Andries Hiskes is a PhD researcher at the Leiden University Centre for Arts in Society.

 Bodies considered disabled or deformed may elicit strong affective responses: they may shock us, disgust us, evoke sympathy or make us laugh for example.
-In my research, I examine literature and art in which affective responses are shared and/or evoked by these deviant bodies, focusing on what the artwork does and how it works and is constructed to elicit such responses.
-Concurrently, through the added emphasis on emotional and affective responses provoked by disabled bodies, I explore how art may manipulate such responses.
+In my NWO-funded research, I examine literature and art in which affective responses to these deviant bodies are represented, focusing on what the artwork does, how it works, and is constructed to elicit such responses.
+Concurrently, through this emphasis on emotional and affective responses provoked by disabled bodies, I explore how art may manipulate such responses.

 2017-present: Ph.D. researcher at LUCAS, Leiden University